arrow-kt/arrow-website/content/docs/learn/quickstart/migration.md

 ---
+id: migration
+title: Migration to Arrow 1.2.0
+description: Migration guide to upgrade to Arrow 1.2.0.
-sidebar_position: 12
+sidebar_position: 2
 ---

-# Migration to 1.2.0
+# Migration to Arrow 1.2.0

 Arrow 1.2.0-RC is a big step in Arrow and marks the last minor version in the 1.x series, and serves as a long term version to over a graceful transition to Arrow 2.0.
 All non-deprecated code in 1.2.0-RC is source compatible with 2.0.0, so you can slowly and gracefully migrate your codebase to Arrow 2.0.0 as soon as you want.